-This article is dedicated to premium IP Check extension version 2.0 or higher that is available for purchase from our online store.
+This article is dedicated to the premium IP Check add-on 4.1.0 or higher that is available for purchase from our online store.

-Sometime there is a need to restrict access to your WordPress website for all visitor based on referred host or IP address.
-With AAM IP Check extension this task is either than ever.
+Sometimes there is a need to restrict access to a WordPress website for users based on referred host, IP address or even physical geographical location.
+With IP Check add-on this task is easier than ever.

 Upon add-on activation, a new tab “IP Check” is added to the list of AAM features and on this tab, you have an option to define an unlimited number of rules that either allow or deny access to the entire website if matched.

 In addition to that, a new access option is available on the Posts & Terms tab called REFERENCE CHECK.
 This option allows defining access to your content based on a user’s IP or geographical location.